 Read on to see how you should spend your next 48 Hours in LA straight from an LA woman herself…

 Kicking off the first morning here did not suck in the slightest.
 Look at that gorgeous marina!
 We enjoyed a morning stroll around Channel Islands Harbor which is North of Los Angeles, near Oxnard.
-You could certainly do Marina Del Rey if you wanted to stay LA-centric but this was on our way to our next adventure and proved to be an ideal jumping off point.
+You could certainly do Marina Del Rey if you wanted to stay LA-centric, as we’ve heard that it is a very popular vacation hotspot for travelers.